-Researching a little bit about your neighbors beforehand can be important part of deciding your studio location.
-Don’t get creepy with it, this can be as simple as walking the hallways of the building or asking the leasing agent about the other tenants history or behavior.
+Researching a little bit about your neighbors beforehand can be an important part of deciding your studio location.
+Don’t get creepy with it, this can be as simple as walking the hallways of the building or asking the leasing agent about the other tenants’ history or behavior.

 3. Is insurance a requirement of the lease?

 If you were not planning insurance in your budget, a lease requiring additional insurance can add a few extra hundred dollars you didn’t factor into your studio plan.
-While insurance is always a good ideal to have, some leasing agents require it of all tenants.
-Think about the worst case scenario, a fire, a flood or a break in.
+While insurance is always a good idea to have, some leasing agents require it of all tenants.
+Think about the worst-case scenario, a fire, a flood, or a break-in.
 Could you recover the loss on your own?
 If you answered no, maybe insurance is something to look into regardless of your requirements as a tenant.

 4. What is the screening processes before becoming a tenant?